PICS-LGP/SysDO-System-Design-Ontology/README.md

-# SDO-System-Design-Ontology
+# SysDO-System-Design-Ontology

-The **System Design Ontology (SDO)** is a domain-level ontology developed within the **EXCELAB** project to support model interoperability across system engineering tools in industrial contexts.
+The **System Design Ontology (SysDO)** is a domain-level ontology developed within the **EXCELAB** project to support model interoperability across system engineering tools in industrial contexts.

 ## Project Context: EXCELAB